Rainfall and mountain snow will continue across the western U.S. Monday

-Saturday Cloudy.
-Chance of light rain and light freezing rain in the morning...then a chance of light rain in the afternoon.
-Highs in the mid 40s.
-South winds 10 to 20 mph with gusts up to 30 mph.
-Chance of precipitation 50 percent.
+This Afternoon Periods of rain and occasional light sleet early in the afternoon...then periods of rain late in the afternoon.
+No sleet accumulation.
+Highs around 40.
+Southeast winds 10 to 15 mph.
+Chance of precipitation 90 percent.

-Tuesday And Tuesday Night Mostly cloudy with a 30 percent chance of snow showers.
-Highs in the lower 30s.
-Lows in the lower 20s.
+Friday And Friday Night Mostly cloudy.
+Highs in the lower 40s.
+Lows in the mid 20s.